internetarchive/dweb-mirror/INSTALLATION-work.md

 Expect, on slower machines/networks, to see no images the first time, refresh after a little while and most should appear.

+#### Disk storage
+Any of these platforms should be able to see a disk plugged into the USB port that contains `archiveorg` at its top level.
+This is tested on IIAB-on-RPI, Rachel-on-RPI and Mac OSX.
+On other RPI or Armbian it may need a variation of the techniques in install_rachel.sh

 ### 6. IPFS (optional and not recommended on small machines)
 Install IPFS, there are several strategies in install_ipfs.sh that should at least cover your Mac,